 Fear of litigation makes it difficult for employers to openly turn down job applicants because of their age.
 Yet there is a strong suspicion the practice is widespread, especially when it comes to filling executive positions.

 Some years ago I interviewed Trevor Moir for the Sydney Morning Herald.
 Moir, an accountant by profession, runs the Executives’ Co-ordination Group, a Sydney-based organisation for older, unemployed executives.
-He says employers turn down or don’t even consider many of his organisation’s members have been turned down for jobs, or more often, not even considered for work, simply because they are past an unwritten sell-by date.
+He says many of his organisation’s members have been turned down for jobs, or more often, not even considered for work, simply because they are past some unwritten sell-by date.

 At times the experiences of Moir’s member were positively surreal.
 For example, during a meeting with a recruitment consultant, one member was told he should dye his greying hair before attending an interview.

 Which prompts a question; just how old is too old?
-According to Moir the age where discrimination kicks in has dropped in recent years.
-He has group members in their early 40s.
+According to Moir the age where serious discrimination kicks in has dropped considerably in recent years.
+He certainly had group members who are in their early 40s.

-The good news for older executives is that demographics mean age discrimination is unsustainable in the long-term.
-In most of the world’s rich countries they workforce is aging so fast that soon employers won’t have the luxury of turning down skilled, experienced workers.
+The good news for older executives is that demographics mean age discrimination is unsustainable in the long term.
+In most of the world’s rich countries they workforce is ageing so fast that soon employers won’t have the luxury of turning down skilled, experienced workers.
 And there’s evidence older workers make better employees.

-According to research by the Australian Bureau of Statistics, in 1998 only three percent of the workforce was between 60 and 65, by 2016 that age group will account for 15 percent of workers.
-By then more than half of all workers will be over 45.
+According to research by the Australian Bureau of Statistics, in 1998 only three percent of the workforce was aged between 60 and 65, by 2016 that age group will account for 15 percent of the workforce.
+By then more than half the entire workforce will be over 45.

 Although discrimination against older workers is commonplace around the world, it does appear to be more entrenched here.